 To make it easy for victims to participate, they are required to fill out an application for participation form.
 Victims may obtain a copy of the application for participation forms from the Court's website or from the Victims Participation and Reparations Section in The Hague.
-The forms must be returned to the Victims Participation and Reparations Section in The Hague by fax, email or post, using the information provided below.
+The forms must be returned to the Victims Participation and Reparations Section in The Hague by fax, email or post, using the information provided in the box on the right.